joerawr/homelab/K3sPlan.md

 Here’s a structured way to frame your k3s home lab project so it serves your three purposes (consolidation, re-skilling, portfolio content).
-I’ve grouped things into Foundational, Promotable Projects, and Cool/Nice-to-Have — with a note on how each plays into learning and portfolio value.
+I’ve grouped things into Foundational, Promotable Projects, and Cool/Nice-to-Have — with a note on how each plays into review, learning and portfolio value.

 🧱 Foundational (baseline infra + cluster hygiene) These are the things you’ll need no matter what workloads you run — they give you operational confidence and serve as the “plumbing.”